Association of Law Teachers Annual Conference

 Exeter 2026

-The deadline to submit a paper for consideration for the ALT Annual Conference 2026 is Friday 16 January 2026 (11:59pm).
-Please submit abstracts to alt2026@exeter.ac.uk.
+The deadline to submit an abstract for consideration for the ALT Annual Conference 2026 is Monday 15 December 2025 (11:59pm).
+Please submit abstracts to alt2026@exeter.ac.uk (indicating in your cover email if you are an Early Career academic).
 Follow the University of Exeter Law School on LinkedIn for regular conference updates.

 Conference Theme: ‘Reimagining Legal Education for the Future of Law